Debt Collectors Won't Stop Calling Me

 If it’s not a scam-caller calling you, keep a log of the date and times of calls.
-Another best practice for the real debt collectors is to not be rude.
+Another best practice for the real debt collector contacts is to not be rude.

 “One of the things we often deal with is a collector calling wrong parties.
 If you don’t owe anything, and they just keep calling you, still don’t be rude,” says Taylor.
 “They will—or should—confirm your information; if they don’t, it is an FDCPA violation.
 If they disclose information without confirming your identity, that is a violation of federal law.